IronRon/Webmapping-CA/README.md

       - View all car washes in Ireland
       - Search for nearest car wash
       - Interactive markers with details (name, address, service type, operating hours)
-      - See a list of nearby car washes after clicking on the map
-   - **Business Mode:**
-      - Analytical view of car wash coverage by county (heatmap)
-      - Counties always color-coded by car wash count (spatial aggregation)
-      - Clickable counties for details: number of car washes, names, and more
-      - **County Recommendation:**
-         - Default mode for business analytics
-         - Click a county to view car wash statistics and get a recommended site for a new car wash based on county data
-         - Visual feedback with county heatmap and recommended marker
-      - **Circle Recommendation:**
-         - Toggle to circle mode to select a custom area for analysis
-         - Click the map to set the center and radius, and get a recommended site for a new car wash
-         - Visual feedback with a drawn circle and recommended marker

 ## Database Design & Spatial Data

 CleanMyRide uses PostgreSQL with the PostGIS extension, providing robust support for spatial data and geospatial queries.
 The database schema is carefully designed to leverage multiple spatial data types: